 |Other areas||3 salmonids|

 In this quota table, salmonid means trout, char and grayling.
-There is no fishing quota limit for other fish species.
+There is no catch quota limit for other fish species.

 Catch sizes and protection periods